I Am Somebody! The Struggle for Justice

 • The Civil Rights Act of 1964 and the Voting Rights Act of 1965 outlawed discrimination in public facilities and voter registration.

-These are well-known events, but thousands of less-known heroes also led successful movements across the nation.
+These are well-known events, but thousands of lesser-known heroes also led successful movements across the nation.
 As the Civil Rights Era came to a close, it became clear that racism was not located just in the South.
 In fact, northern cities were rigidly segregated.
 Black people there suffered from high unemployment and police brutality.
 The struggle for racial justice would have to continue.

 Exhibits